NOW AVAILABLE: Unlock Data-Driven Insights with AI, Benchmarks, Anomaly Detection & Forecasting

 • Conversion Rate: Determine the percentage of users who complete a desired action after clicking on your clients' LinkedIn ads.
 Basically, your client’s LinkedIn ads have led the horse to water, but was it the right horse, and did the website make them drink?

-• Cost Per Conversion: This handy metric helps marketing agencies put on their detective hats and evaluate just how cost-efficient and ROI-tastic their clients' campaigns are.
+• Cost Per Conversion: This handy metric helps marketing agencies put on their detective hats and evaluate just how cost-efficient and ROI-tastic their clients' social media campaigns are.

 • Conversion Value: And, of course, the Cost Per Conversion is more meaningful when measured alongside the Conversion Value, providing a clear view of the return on ad spend.
 This metric helps marketing agencies quantify the overall financial impact of their clients' campaigns and justify their advertising spend.